Moodyw03/MemoMingle/README.md

    git clone https://github.com/Moodyw03/MemoMingle.git

-Visit the "MemoMingle" GitHub Repository at MemoMingle Repository.
+Visit the "My Cloud Diary" GitHub Repository at My Cloud Diary Repository.
 Click the "Code" button above the file list.
 Choose your preferred method (HTTPS, SSH, or GitHub CLI) and copy the provided URL.
 Open your Git Bash or Terminal.